Blackant222/darooAI/src/app/app.md

 3.  **Data Mutations (Server Actions)**:
     -   Replace the `addDrug` and `removeDrug` functions from `DrugContext`.
     -   Create **Server Actions** to handle database writes.
-These are functions that run securely on the server and can be called from client components.
+These are functions that run securely on the server.

     *Example (`scan-drug-dialog.tsx`)*:
     ```tsx